…nor are the cookies for the “Boss Baby” fans out there. But I digress (already!)

 The good news in this litany of bad is that intros are easy to fix.
 How?
 Put your customer at the heart of it.
 Lead with what’s in it for THEM and not you.
 Sure YOU want to introduce yourself, but why should THEY care?

-In two sentences you can get their attention AND lay out the purpose of your call.
+In two sentences you can get their attention AND layout the purpose of your call.
 How?
-We call it the SWIIFT intro (So, What’s in it for Them?).
-This is what I’ll be covering in my webinar on May 24th at 10:00 AM PT.
-We’ll dig a little deeper & get tools to help you fix intros at your office.
-Click here to register.
-If you can’t make it during the live webinar, you’ll still get the recording.
+We call it the “SWIIFT” intro (So, What’s in it for Them?).
+This is what I covered in my webinar for BrightTalk.
+I dug a little deeper & provide tools to help you fix intros at your office.
+Click here to download the recording.

 OH!
 And I collect these now.
 Send me your hilarious examples of my top 6 offenders.
 We’ll edit the names to protect the guilty.
 Yeah, I’d love to hear your good ones too – AND how many more at-bats you and your team are getting.
-Check out our business development training for case studies on how fixing intros raised close percentages up to 300%! (oh, so I guess I just told you, but download it anyway ok?
-It’s new and I’m really proud of it).
+Check out our business development training to learn how fixing intros raised close percentages up to 300%!

 So let’s get out there and play some ball!
 Oh, but now while drinking coffee right?
 Oh, whatever.